The Authors Mind

 What cannot be left to the reader’s imaginative control is the main plot and direction of the story.
 Without the story everything descriptively created by the author is without purpose.
 Its only value is as a place.
 It is like the backdrop of a theater waiting to be populated and infused with energy, emotion, ambition, direction, purpose, character, and plot of the story.

-Now the words of the great Shakespeare are made clear.
+Now the words of the great Shakespeare become clear.
 “All the world is a stage and we are but mere players” Indeed the world is an immense and awesome setting and place.
 Imagine it in all its diversity of animal life, its geological and meteorological forces, its nature and science and biological structure.
 Without human interaction and relationships with each other and the world it is all just a place, the perfect setting for a story.

 My thoughts are now arranged and I had come to a place of understanding.
 I stretched my arms up as I stood and embraced the warm sun.
 Brushing myself off, I intentionally left my creel and fishing pole at the base of the grand oak tree.
 I began walking back towards where I had come from.
 The water gurgled and splashed over and around the stones.
 Then as the water got deeper its sound receded.
 I turned as I walked and looked back.
 Everything behind me was white.
 The oak tree was gone, the shallows and the shore line were now just whiteness.